House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Japanese holly tree

 The Japanese Holly Tree is an undemanding shrub native to Japan and Asia.
 This type of Holly Tree is very small, and it’s only 3 to 10 feet wide and high.
-They can be fast-growing, but they require acidic soil, and you need to place them in full or partial sun.
+They can be fast-growing but require acidic soil, and you need to place them in full or partial sun.
 Because of their size, they are a perfect addition to smaller spaces, making them unique with their small deep blue or black fruits.

 5. Carolina Holly Tree